cristiannaziru/sails-workshop/README.md

 Where we're starting the UI application while executing `cd frontend && gulp watch`

-You're application should be now accessible at `http://localhost:8000` and if you've used the `-v` while running the container it means that your local folder is now mounted in the container and all your changes will be seen on the container also.
+You're application should be now accessible at `http://localhost:8000` and using Visual Studio, a plugin is available [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) which allows you to develop and test the code remotely using the newly deployed container.
+This can be done by attaching to the existing container and openning the folder `/var/sails_workshop`, folder which contains the code of the application.